Fall 2017 Enrollment

 |Student-run film society||X|

 The College is strongly committed to its Carnegie classification as a Baccalaureate-Arts and Sciences institution.
 Its pre-professional and secondary education offerings require a liberal arts major, and its faculty, 97% of whom carry a terminal degree in their field, believe strongly in educating students for a meaningful life rather than for just a career.
-Lyon faculty have never wavered in their undergraduate teaching, as exemplified through 14 Professors of the Year awards from CASE.
-When new majors are added or current majors expanded, faculty and administration alike look first to liberal arts standards, not to possible job placements, in order to ensure a truly enriching experience.
+Lyon faculty have never wavered in their undergraduate teaching, as exemplified through 14 Professor of the Year awards from CASE.
+When new majors are added or current majors are expanded, faculty and administration alike look first to liberal arts standards—not to possible job placements—in order to ensure a truly enriching experience.

 Many upper-division courses across the curriculum are writing intensive.
 Alumni who continue into graduate or law school report that they find writing assignments to be no challenge thanks to the work they have done at Lyon.
 In fact, they are often asked to help out their peers who graduated from other institutions.

 “Some of my favorite memories of Lyon College are of my seminar-style history classes in the Lyon and Alphin Buildings.
 Challenged by our professors to examine evidence, to think for ourselves, and to become more polished writers, my fellow history majors and I were prepared for the wide variety of careers one might expect to result from a rigorous liberal arts education.